Meet Our Certified Trainers

 Certified Fear Free Trainer

-Holding a Bachelor’s degree in Psychology from the University of Toledo, Max is a distinguished graduate and Certified Training Partner of the Karen Pryor Academy, along with being a Certified Professional Dog Trainer Knowledge and Skills assessed accredited by the Certification Council for Professional Dog Trainers.
-Additionally, Max boasts certification as a Fear Free Professional and has completed the esteemed Aggression in Dogs Master Course by Michael Shikashlo.
+Max has a Bachelor’s in Psychology from the University of Toledo.
+He’s a Certified Training Partner through the Karen Pryor Academy, a Certified Professional Dog Trainer (Knowledge and Skills Assessed) through the CCPDT, a Certified Fear Free Professional, and a graduate of Michael Shikashio’s Aggression in Dogs Master Course.

 Cory Cripe